Kershaw Knives: History

 In 2002, Kershaw released a Steven Seagal model featuring stingray leather on the handle.

 In May 2005, Kai USA Ltd. won four of the top awards at the Blade Show in Atlanta, Georgia.
 This was the first time in the show's history that one company won this number of awards in one year: 2005 Overall Knife of the Year, 2005 Most Innovative American Design, 2005 Kitchen Knife of the Year, and 2005 Knife Collaboration of the Year.

 In June 2007, Kai USA won the Blade Show's "Overall Knife of the Year Award" with the Kershaw "Tyrade" (model 1850), in which the company's patent-pending Composite Blade technology using two different steels in the same blade was introduced.
 The blade steels were D2 tool steel at the cutting edge, and a spine of 154CM stainless steel.

 In 2009 Kershaw won an award for the Speedform (model 3500).

 In 2010, Kershaw won "American Made Knife of the Year" for the Tilt (model 4001) and Shun won "Kitchen Knife of the Year" for the Shun Premier line.

 In the 2011 Blade Show, Zero Tolerance's 0777 won "Overall Knife of the Year," the ZT-Rick Hinderer 0560/0561 won "Collaboration of the Year," and the Shun Fuji line won "Kitchen Knife of the Year".

 Then in 2012, Kai USA Ltd. repeated its four-win sweep of the Blade Show awards.
 The Zero Tolerance 0888 won "Overall Knife of the Year", while the 0600 won for "Collaboration of the Year".
 The Kershaw Cryo won 2012's "Best Buy of the Year" and the Shun Taiyo was the 2012 "Kitchen Knife of the Year."

-Synopsis
+Products

 Kai USA Ltd. has three lines of products; Kershaw Knives brand of sporting and pocketknives, Shun Cutlery, handcrafted Japanese kitchen cutlery, and Zero Tolerance, a line of premium and professional knives.

-Kai USA Ltd. is the assignee of more than 150 patents at the USPTO.
+Kai USA Ltd. holds more than 150 patents from the USPTO.

 Kershaw has collaborated with custom knife makers including Hall of Fame knife maker Ken Onion on Kershaw's SpeedSafe knives, Ernest Emerson, Grant and Gavin Hawk, Frank Centofante, Rick Hinderer and RJ Martin.